Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 Do you need a car on the French Riviera

-Skipping the rental also means avoiding narrow old-town streets, limited parking, and peak-season traffic along the coast road, as well as toll booths dotting the A8.
-The train is sometimes faster and a far more relaxed way to travel
+Skipping the rental also means avoiding narrow old-town streets, limited parking, peak-season traffic, and toll booths dotting the A8.

 Why the Train Works So Well on the French Riviera

-Plus, the tracks hug one of Europe’s most beautiful stretches of coastline— the fabled Cote d’Azur!
-Oh!
-La!
-La!
+One of the highlights of French Riviera train trips?
+The tracks hug one of Europe’s most beautiful stretches of coastline— the fabled Côte d’Azur!

 Villefranche-sur-Mer